stdrc/qdp/README.md

 # QDP (QQ-based Datagram Protocol)

-QDP is a transport protocol based on QQ messages, using "[酷Q](https://cqp.cc)" and "[CQHTTP](https://cqhttp.cc)" as it's underlying QQ bot framework.
+QDP is a transport protocol based on QQ messages.
 It can transfer any binary data through QQ messages, and do the fragmentation and reassembly things automatically.

 Currently, QDP is just a proof of concept.
 The transfer rate is very very low, which according to limited tests, is around 20~30 Kbps (at 5 msg/s).

 In QDP, QQ number is used as something like IP address.
 The concept "packet" is similar to the one in UDP, and "fragment" is similar to IP fragment.

-This repo contains a rough implementation of QDP in Python.
+This repo contains a rough implementation of QDP in Python, using "[酷Q](https://cqp.cc)" and "[CQHTTP](https://cqhttp.cc)" as it's underlying QQ bot framework.
 You can check the [demo](demo) to see how the interfaces are.